sharathmaredd/quantumpass/README.md

 - SQLite database
 - Bootstrap for the frontend design
 - Font Awesome for icons
-- Qiskit for quantum computing inspiration
+- Qiskit for quantum computing